franko/gsl-shell/doc/gsl-shell-index/older-news.rst

   will select the appropriate algorithm and manage the required resources for you.
-The implemented interface does not introduce any significant overhead over the low-level GSL functions, data are never copied if not necessary and a smart interface has been disigned to allow uniform access to half-complex arrays.
+The implemented interface does not introduce any significant overhead over the low-level GSL functions, data are never copied if not necessary and a smart interface has been designed to allow uniform access to half-complex arrays.

   A new notation has been introduced also for function literals.
 Now to